 Am I too old to be a personal trainer?
 That was the question asked by someone at a fitness website I like to frequent.
-It’s a good question and one I’ve heard before from others who decide to be fitness trainers, later, after they have already worked in another field and decide they want to change careers.
+It’s a good question and one I’ve heard before from others who decide to be get into the business, later, after they have already worked in another field and decide they want to change careers.
 Let’s discuss this issue of “older personal trainers” for a moment in case you too have been wondering about it also.
+After this, also see my post How To Be a Personal Trainer.

 The woman who asked the original question that got me thinking about all of this was 30.
 While to some, 30 may seem “old” it’s really not – and its definitely not too old to be a personal trainer.
 In 1999 the average age of a personal fitness trainer was 38!
 While I’ve had trouble finding more up to date statistics on the age of personal trainers, I really do feel its still in the 30s.